bougui505/blog/_posts/2015-11-09-progress_reporting_in_python.markdown

 # Progress reporting in python

 Can be useful in IPython notebook to monitor a progress without displaying huge number of lines with print command.
+The expected time for arrival (ETA) is given.

 Usage: